RajeshPatkarInstitute/rpian-terminal/README.md

 # rpian-terminal

-A simple Rust library for terminal manipulation and input/output operations, designed for educational purposes.
+A Rust library for terminal manipulation and drawing, designed for educational purposes at Rajesh Patkar Institute of Software Engineering.

 ## IMPORTANT NOTICE